 Bob Jones University was also selected as the best online master’s degree in biblical studies for flexibility.
 Students enrolled in this Master of Arts program allows adult students to further their studies without leaving their ministry.
 The program is delivered asynchronously through a cutting-edge virtual learning platform.
 Students are free to log in and complete assignments, access course materials, participate in discussion boards, and take quizzes and tests at times that are convenient for them.
 Typically, the program can be completed in two years of full-time study.
 Considering these aspects, BJU was chosen as the best program for flexibility.

 University of Northwestern – St. Paul was chosen as the best online master’s degree in biblical studies for financial support.
 Reasonable tuition rates and a track record of generous financial aid packages help Northwestern secure the top spot in this category.
-The National Center for Education Statistics reports that 100% of incoming students received some financial assistance in 2010.
+The National Center for Education Statistics reports that 100% of incoming students received some financial assistance.
 In addition, all of these aid packages included some grant or scholarship funds.
 Approximately 75% percent of students also received funding through federal loan programs.
 The default rate in 2009 was a low 3.1%, an indication of manageable loan repayment for the majority of graduates from University of Northwestern – St. Paul.

 The best online master’s degree in biblical studies for student engagement is found at Bob Jones University.
 The school is dedicated to providing a rich learning experience for all of their students, both on campus and online.
 Faculty members are attentive and experienced in working with the needs of distance learners.
 Small class sizes also ensure students received the personalized instruction, guidance, and research assistance they need to succeed in an online master’s degree program.
 Electronic library resources, academic advising, and an interactive learning environment that allows students to easily communicate with their peers all contribute to BJU’s strong reputation for student engagement.
 In addition, online students who are able to commute to campus can participate in clubs, student organizations, leadership development activities, and athletics events.